What is CloudTrail?

 Secret Key: The secret key of the IAM user that you created for AWS Integration.

-Enable Cloudwatch: Click here to enable Cloudwatch.
-Detailed information can be obtained on our Cloudwatch documentation page.
+Enable Cloudwatch: Check this box to enable CloudWatch.
+Detailed setup information can be obtained on our CloudWatch documentation page.

 Cloudtrail SQS URL: This is the URL that was copied in step 5 above.

 Please note that the CloudTrail information will be brought into your Logentries account every 5 minutes.
-This integration will create a new host container called AWS and a new log called Cloudtrail.
+This integration will create a new log set in your Logentries account titled AWS and a new log titled CloudTrail.